Frederick Douglass National Historic Site: Later history

 After Douglass's death, his widow, Helen Pitts Douglass, founded the Frederick Douglass Memorial and Historical Association in 1900.
 In 1916, the National Association of Colored Women's Clubs joined with the association.
 In the 1920s, Black architect William Augustus Hazel was commissioned to restore the house.
 The restoration was completed in 1922, and is believed to have been the first historic architectural preservation project by a Black architect in the United States.

 These two groups owned the house until 1962, when the federal government took the deed to the house through the National Park Service, with the intent of restoring and preserving it.
 Also on site are an interpretive visitor center and a reconstruction of Douglass's "Growlery", a small stone building in which he secluded himself while writing and studying.
 In 2017, the site was featured on the 37th quarter in the America the Beautiful Quarters series.

+It was added to the National Register of Historic Places in 1966 but the nomination was amended in 2020 to extend the period of significance.
+Previously only outlining Douglass' time in the home, it now recognizes his second wife's preservation efforts and stretches through its official rendering as part of the National Park System in 1964.

 The Frederick Douglass National Historic Site is located about a 10-minute walk from the Anacostia Metro station.